iiab/iiab/roles/maps/README.md

    maps_region_downloader: True
    ```

-3. If your IIAB doesn't the above setting, then you need to enact it, and then run:
+3. If your IIAB doesn't have the above setting, then you need to enact it, and then run:

    ```
    cd /opt/iiab/iiab